Chapters > Chapters > Chapter 4 – The Case for the Prosecution Final

 Leo Frank tried to pin his crime on 2 innocent black men.

 Leo Frank’s supporters then and now have played the race card and falsely represent an African-American man as the “real killer.”
-For over 100 years James “Jim” Conley has been scapegoated in nearly all the literature on the case.
+For over 111 years James “Jim” Conley has been scapegoated in nearly all the literature on the case.
 He was a sweeper in the factory on the day of the murder who was ordered by his boss Leo Frank to help move the dead body of Mary Phagan.
 When James Conley confessed to his accessory-after-the-fact role, Frank and his supporters tried to pin his crime on Conley.
 Leo Frank’s supporters continue to this day to smear James Conley as a devious criminal who got away with murder, but Conley’s very detailed statement—corroborated by the physical evidence at the crime scene—was so convincing that it became central to the prosecution’s case.
 (At trial, Leo Frank refused to be cross-examined by prosecutors, but James Conley withstood 16 hours of cross-examination—under oath.)

 Before he accused James Conley of the crime, Leo Frank worked overtime to pin the murder on another factory employee—the African-American night watchman who found Mary Phagan’s body, Newt Lee.
 Leo Frank hired private detectives who planted a blood-soaked shirt in the innocent black man’s home, and then Leo Frank’s attorney hinted to the police where they might find that damning “evidence.”
 When the newspapers reported that a bloody shirt was found at Newt Lee’s home, it almost caused an innocent man to be lynched.
 Luckily for Newt Lee, Leo Frank’s private detectives did such a sloppy job at planting the shirt that the police were not fooled at all, and it only increased their suspicion of Leo Frank.
 That is the point when the people of Atlanta came to believe that Leo Frank was the murderer of Little Mary Phagan.

 “HANG THE JEW, HANG THE JEW” is what the Anti-Defamation League promotes today.
-Besides the ADL, FORMER GOVERNOR ROY BARNES AND RABBI STEVE LEBOW CONTINUE THIS BIG LIE for their push to exonerate Leo Frank.
+Besides the ADL, FORMER GOVERNOR ROY BARNES AND RABBI STEVEN LEBOW CONTINUE THIS BIG LIE for their push to exonerate Leo Frank.

 The Breman Museum in Atlanta Georgia stopped making the false claim of anti-Semitic chants. "